harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ec2-http-latency.md

 <details>
 <summary>View fault usage</summary>
 <div>
-This fault results in DNS errors on the target EC2 instances.
-This results in unavailability (or distorted) network connectivity from the VM to the target hosts.
-This fault determines the impact of DNS chaos on the infrastructure and standalone tasks.
+This fault results in delays on the target EC2 instances.
+This results in delayed network connectivity from the VM to the target hosts.
 It simulates latency to specific API services for (or from) a given microservice.
 It also simulates a slow response on specific third party (or dependent) components (or services).
 </div>
 </details>